Panda Recovery Guide For Advertising And Affiliates

-As with thin content, aggregated content and low quality user generated content Panda does target excessive advertising that restricts the main page content as well as thin affiliate sites.
+As with thin content, aggregated content and low-quality user-generated content Panda do target excessive advertising that restricts the main page content as well as thin affiliate sites.

 An extreme example is when a site’s primary function is to funnel users to other sites via ads or affiliate links, the content is widely available on the internet or it’s hastily produced, and is explicitly constructed to attract visitors from search engines.
 The Panda algorithm may continue to show such a site for more specific and highly-relevant queries, but its visibility will be reduced for queries where the site owner’s benefit is disproportionate to the user’s benefit.

-And the same applies to advertising that obscures the page content (to many ads above the fold) John Mueller had the following to say:
+And the same applies to ads that obscure the page content (too many ads above the fold) John Mueller had the following to say:

 If these ads are on these pages, and they’re essentially not in the way, they don’t kind of break the user experience of these pages, then I see no real problem with that.

 It would be a little bit more tricky if these were for example adult content ads, where our adult content algorithms would look at this page and say well, primary topic isn’t adult oriented, but there are a lot of adult content ads on here, therefore we don’t really know how to fit this into our safe search filter and say is this adult content.

 The Adult Content Algorithm by itself will filter your page from search if you advertise adult ads, and so will Panda.
 In essence, the Above the Fold Algorithm is already part of the core algorithm that targets excessive ads above the fold that forces the user to scroll to see the content, and so is Panda.